 Please contact us for details right away or carry on reading to find out more.

 Various recreational drugs can lead to erectile dysfunction by damaging blood vessels and impairing blood flow to the penis.
 Alcohol, marijuana, cocaine, and other substances have been found to restrict blood flow, which is essential for achieving and maintaining an erection during sexual intercourse.
 According to a study published in the Journal of Sexual Medicine, 36.4% of male drug abusers reported experiencing ED, along with difficulties in achieving satisfactory orgasms.

 Cocaine and Erectile Dysfunction

 A healthy erection depends on the ability of the penile blood vessels to relax and fill with blood.
 Cocaine prevents this relaxation by tightening and constricting the blood vessels.
-Additionally, prolonged high levels of dopamine will blunt the brain’s ability to respond to sexual stimulation.

 Other Recreational Drugs and Erectile Dysfunction

 In addition to cocaine, several other recreational drugs have been linked to erectile dysfunction: